Labelled well-quasi-order for permutation classes: Minimal Bad Sequences

-Because the containment order on permutations is well-founded, $U$ has a minimal element, say $\pi$.
-Suppose $\pi$ has length $n$, so each $L$-labeling of $\pi$ lying in $S$ can be identified with an $n$-tuple in $L^n$.
-The order on $L$-labelings of $\pi$ is precisely the product order on $L^n$, which is well-founded because $L$ is well-founded.
-Therefore this set of labelings has a minimal element, and $\pi$ with this minimal labeling is a minimal element of the set $S$. \end{proof}
+Because the containment order on permutations is well founded, $U$ has a minimal element, say~$\pi$.
+Suppose~$\pi$ has length $n$, so each $L$-labeling of~$\pi$ lying in $S$ can be identified with an $n$-tuple in~$L^n$.
+The order on $L$-labelings of~$\pi$ is precisely the product order on~$L^n$, which is well founded because $L$ is well founded.
+Therefore this set of labelings has a minimal element, and~$\pi$ with this minimal labeling is a minimal element of the set $S$. \end{proof}

 We may now define minimal bad sequences.
 Suppose that the quasi-order $(X,\le)$ is \emph{not} wqo.
-We define a \emph{bad sequence} from $X$ to be an infinite sequence $x_1,x_2,\dots$ of elements of $X$ that does not contain a good pair, meaning that for all indices $i<j$ we have $x_i\not\le x_j$.
-A bad sequence $x_1,x_2,\dots$ from $X$ is \emph{minimal} if, for all indices $i$, there does not exist a bad sequence $x_1,x_2,\dots,x_{i-1},y_i,y_{i+1},\dots$ with $y_i<x_i$.
+We define a \emph{bad sequence} from~$X$ to be an infinite sequence $x_1,x_2,\dots$ of elements of~$X$ that does not contain a good pair, meaning that for all indices $i<j$ we have $x_i\not\le x_j$.
+A bad sequence $x_1,x_2,\dots$ from~$X$ is \emph{minimal} if, for all indices~$i$, there does not exist a bad sequence $x_1,x_2,\dots,x_{i-1},y_i,y_{i+1},\dots$ with $y_i<x_i$.

 \begin{proposition}[Nash-Williams~{\cite[Proof of Lemma 2]{nash-williams:on-well-quasi-o:}}] A well-founded quasi-order $(X,\le)$ is wqo if and only if it does not contain a minimal bad sequence. \end{proposition} \begin{proof} It follows from the definition that wqo is equivalent to the absence of bad sequences.
 Thus it suffices to prove that if $(X,\le)$ contains a bad sequence, then it also contains a minimal bad sequence.
-Because $(X,\le)$ is well-founded we may choose an element $x_1\in X$ to be minimal such that it begins a bad sequence.
-We may then choose an element $x_2\in X$ to be minimal such that $x_1,x_2$ begins a bad sequence.
-Proceeding by induction\footnote{Note that this inductive construction of a bad sequence requires, at a minimum, the Axiom of Dependent Choice in order to make the countably infinite number of choices of entries $x_i$.
-Nash-Williams~\cite{nash-williams:on-well-quasi-o:} assumed the Axiom of Choice in constructing his bad sequence.}, if we assume that $x_1,x_2,\dots,x_i$ begins a bad sequence, we may choose an element $x_{i+1}\in X$ to be minimal such that $x_1,x_2,\dots,x_i,x_{i+1}$ begins a bad sequence.
+Because $(X,\le)$ is well founded we may choose an element $x_1\in X$ to be minimal such that it begins a bad sequence.
+We may then choose an element $x_2\in X$ to be minimal such that~${x_1,x_2}$ begins a bad sequence.
+Proceeding by induction\footnote{Note that this inductive construction of a bad sequence requires, at a minimum, the axiom of dependent choice in order to make the countably infinite number of choices of entries $x_i$.
+Nash-Williams~\cite{nash-williams:on-well-quasi-o:} assumed the axiom of choice in constructing his bad sequence.}, if we assume that $x_1,x_2,\dots,x_i$ begins a bad sequence, we may choose an element $x_{i+1}\in X$ to be minimal such that $x_1,x_2,\dots,x_i,x_{i+1}$ begins a bad sequence.
 The result is a minimal bad sequence. \end{proof}

 Given any subset $S$ of a quasi-order $(X,\le)$, we define its \emph{proper closure} to be the set

 All we require about minimal bad sequences, other than their existence, is the following result of Nash-Williams stating that their proper closures are wqo.
 A strengthening of this result has been given by Gustedt~\cite[Theorem~6]{gustedt:finiteness-theo:}; indeed, \cite{gustedt:finiteness-theo:} contains a more thorough treatment of all of the material in this section.